-CPPPH has published its vision of an ideal physician health program for California.
-We envision a program designed to encourage and assist all organizations, institutions and entities where physicians practice or affiliate in their efforts to maintain the health of their physician population.
-Its services should be available to assist the citizens of California, the regulatory board, associations, hospitals, clinics and individual physicians.
-California’s ideal physician health program (PHP) should identify, provide, or support clinically-based health services for physicians with physical, mental health or addiction issues which, if undetected or not appropriately treated and monitored, could compromise the physician's ability to practice medicine safely.
+In 2011, CPPPH published its vision for California's ideal Physician Health Program (PHP) - one that will support clinically-based health services for physicians with physical, mental health or addiction issues which, if undetected or not appropriately treated and monitored, could compromise the physician's ability to practice medicine safely.

-Program Components — A well designed PHP would include elements shown to be effective.
+A well designed PHP would include elements shown to be effective:

-A PHP would provide consistency and continuity in approaching and managing physician health across the state.
 Referrals into the program would be accepted from all sources.
 Eligibility for the program would be for persons with substance use, mental health disorders or physical illness when a clinical evaluation determines that the condition can be monitored and treated with the resources available to the program.
-The length of time a person is required to be in the program would be in the range of 3-5 years, based on the severity of illness and clinical recommendation.

-The program would not report information about a participant to any person or organization other than the referring person or entity unless there has been failure to comply with the agreement and it was determined that the physician was a danger to the public.
-The program would have the resources necessary for appropriate quality assurance activities.
-The administering entity and the program it operates would be subject to periodic audit.
+The program would have the resources necessary to carry out its responsibilities effectively and would include appropriate quality assurance activities.
+The administering entity and the program would be subject to periodic audit.
 The results of the audit would be reported to all funding sources, all program participants, the full medical community, an oversight body, and the legislature.

 - Model Physician Health Program Act, March 2009 American Medical Association